suketa/ruby-duckdb/README.md

 brew install duckdb
 ```

-## How to Install
+## How to install

 ```sh
 gem install duckdb
 ```

-> this will work fine with the above pre-requisite setup.
+After you've run the above pre-requisite setup, this should work fine.

-or you must specify the location of the C header and library files:
+If it doesn't, you may habe to specify the location of the C header and library files:

 ```sh
 gem install duckdb -- --with-duckdb-include=/duckdb_header_directory --with-duckdb-lib=/duckdb_library_directory